 Subscribing to the podcast is the best way to make sure you never miss an episode.
 Click HERE to subscribe in iTunes.

 Jessica is an IP and technology lawyer focused on media and entertainment.
 In her spare time, she engages in fandom communities for some of her favorite topics, including Star Wars, Disney, anime, etc. That engagement includes making new friends, creating art, and generally exploring a source of community and creativity to help find balance in a busy, chaotic life.
-You can find Jessica on follow Twitter and Instagram, and you can view and buy her artwork on her website.

 Other Ways to Enjoy this Episode:

 - You can also listen to this episode on iTunes, Stitcher, Spotify, & Google Play, or right-click HERE and select “Save Link As” to download this episode to your computer.

 - For a full transcript of this episode, click HERE.